-What it's like to travel from the U.S. to Hong Kong right now
+What it's like to travel from the US to Hong Kong right now

 Boarding and flight experience

 There were eight airport staff standing by the security checkpoint -- although there were only two travelers passing through.
-Before Covid-19 caused disruption to travel, security screenings at JFK would typically take 20-30 minutes -- this time, the whole process lasted less than three.
+Before Covid-19 caused disruption to travel, security screenings at JFK would typically take 20 to 30 minutes -- this time, the whole process lasted less than three.

 An eerie silence filled the halls leading to the boarding gates.
 I passed by duty-free shops clad with shutters.
 Only one or two coffee shops and bookstores were open.
 The sound of my footsteps echoed against the steel walls.